Valyreon/cryptor-wpf-project/README.md

 implement the **IMachine** interface so the application stays easily extensible with new algorithms by using **polymorphism**.
 This project should contain hash algorithms that implement the abstract class **System.Security.Cryptography.HashAlgorithm**.
 Hashing algorithms I used were already implemented in .NET.

-**CryptedStreamParsers** project contains all neccessary classes for encrypting and decrypting
+**CryptedStreamParsers** project contains all neccessary classes for encrypting and decrypting streams.
+Every class here works with streams, so encrypted data doesn't neccessarilly needs to be a file, it can be a memory stream or something else. **PrivateKeyParsers** project contains neccessary classes for reading private key files.

-To use the application user first needs to register.
-To do that, he needs to provide the system with an **Username**, **Password** and his **X.509 Public Certificate** file.
+Project **FileEncryptorWpf** contains the **WPF** project.